forrestbao/vektara/docs/crash_course.md

 # A crash course of RAG and `vektara`

 This document explains the concept of RAG (Retrieval-Augmented Generation) using a coding demo in `vektara`, a Python SDK for Vectara's RAG platform.
+The source code of the SDK is available on [GitHub](https://github.com/forrestbao/vektara/).

 ## TL;DR: Just five lines of code
 ```python